How the 10-Year Rule Increases Taxes

 But the clear winner is the partial Roth conversions.
 Consider at least debulking your Roth IRA if you have a lot of pre-tax retirement money, or consider a series of full-on partial Roth conversions during your Tax Planning Window.

-Above, you can see current tax law (in black) and what the tax law will be in 2026 when the Tax Cut and Jobs Act expires.
+Above, you can see the current tax law (in black) and the tax law in 2026 when the Tax Cut and Jobs Act expires.
 Between 12 and 24%, there is a clear spot for partial Roth Conversions.
-So if you do nothing but wait for a couple of years, it will save you 3-4%.
+So, if you do nothing but wait for a couple of years, it will save you 3-4%.
 But there is a deeper, more important reason to do them.

-Let’s go over these stretch IRA alternatives and talk about the benefits of each.
+Let’s review these stretch IRA alternatives and talk about the benefits of each.

 Roth Conversions as an Alternative to Stretch IRAs